-DropSend is an amazing document sharing platform that supports large files up to 8GB in size.
-Having very large files you can’t send as email attachments?
+DropSend is an amazing document-sharing platform that supports large files up to 8GB in size.
+Have very large files you can’t send as email attachments?
 DropSend allows you to upload such files to its servers and send download links to the receiver via email.
 The files uploaded to DropSend are secured with 256 AES High-Level Encryption.

 Furthermore, with the DropSend Direct, users can upload multiple files quickly and easily using its drag & drop functionality, right from their desktop.
 Having a distorted or slow internet connection can be frustrating when dealing with large files.

 Anyways, DropSend file upload resumes as soon as you get re-connected to a stable network.
 However, we have a downside to this awesome guy.
 DropSend’s free plan has 4GB of storage and only 5 “shares” per month.

 Synology Drive is an amazing document-sharing platform that provides on-demand sync.
 The platform lets you save disk space and bandwidth.
 Perfect for personal or office use, Synology Drive makes your file readily available from anywhere at any time.

 It offers ample storage capacities reaching up to hundreds of terabytes.
 The software also allows you to choose the right Synology NAS or hard drives for you.
 In it, you find all your files in the synced folders that you have.

 Although, you can only stream them on your desktop once you open them.
 Also, you can choose to exclude specific subfolders and file formats, as well as put a limit on the size of your files.
 Another cool feature of the Synology Drive is its restore capability.